Excerpted From the CFM Strategic Plan:

-Of course, members may bring important issues/topics to the attention of the Executive Director, Director of Operations, or any Resource Advisory Committee (RAC) Chair at any time during the year, but the next couple of months are a most important time for you to act if you want thorough consideration and/or a resolution on an issue at the next convention.
-THIS IS YOUR CHANCE as a general member or affiliate member to ensure important issues/topics are afforded the time they need to be fully researched and developed in advance of the convention.
+The Resolutions Process follows the monthly timeline below.
+Of course, members/affiliate members may bring important issues to the attention of the Executive Director or any Resource Advisory Committee (RAC) Chair at any time during the year.
+Issues outside of convention will be handled by a letter or resolution from the Executive Director, President, or Executive Committee, with input from the appropriate RACs, and the Resolutions Committee.
+October – December is the time for you to act if you want thorough consideration and/or a resolution on an issue at the next convention.
+By following the timeline below, members ensure important issues can be fully researched and developed in advance of the convention.

-In general, the changes to the process and timeline are as follows:
+The process and timeline are as follows:

 Resource Advisory Committee List– This list shows the names of the Committee and examples of topics for each.